top of page

 His books A Rake’s Progress and Love Scenes were published in 1990 by Cornerhouse Publications.
 The work was purchased by National Museum collections, as well as being in solo and group shows that toured the UK and abroad.
 Visitation Scenes was published in 2020 as a book by Dewi Lewis Publishing.

-(Image credits: Sheila on Hazel, Sheila on Oak, Sarah on Beech, Paul on Oak, Herman on Hornbeam, Mary on Sweet Chestnut, Erna on Yew, Marion on Ash, Annie on Beech, Gerald on Hazel, Eric on Yew.)
+(Image credits: Sheila on Hazel Tree, Sheila on Oak Tree, Sarah on Beech Tree, Paul on Oak Tree, Erich on Yew Tree, Mary Ann on Sweet Chestnut Tree, Erna on Yew Tree, Marion on Ash Tree, Annie on Beech Tree, Gerald on Hazel Tree, Hilda on Oak Tree, Herman on Hornbeam Tree)

 bottom of page